 a driving while intoxicated.
 To avoid these and other penalties, do not

 contact Houston DWI lawyer Herman Martinez.
-The firm has more than 15 years of experience in the
+The firm has Over 20 years of experience in the

 field, and Mr. Martinez has even been recognized as a Top Houston DWI